vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

 8-4.
 He should please the guru who is proficient in the Vedas and conversant with Brahman with articles that are dear to him.
-The guru should teach the disciple whose mind has become calm and who is submissive, that Brahma- vidya (knowledge of Brakman) by which he might learn, the Changeless, the True, the Supreme Brahman, Narayana.
+The guru should teach the disciple whose mind has become calm and who is submissive, that Brahmavidya (knowledge of Brakman) by which he might learn, the Changeless, the True, the Supreme Brahman, Narayana.
 This is verily the idea, the srutis teach.

 </details>